Rini and the Old Slave

 Rini wondered how that could be enough food with winter coming, but didn't say anything.

-Rini carried the pack as the old man slowly walk along the trail.
+Rini carried the pack as the old man slowly walked along the trail.
 He used his walking stick all the time, but didn't stumble much with Rini carrying the pack.

 As they walked slowly along, the old man asked Rini to stay and share his food until it ran out.
 Rini felt guilty about eating the old man's food, and said so, but the old man told Rini it was worth it to have someone to talk to.